by Heidi M.

 experience or would the student prefer to be in a group dynamic with other

-of support system will the student need while overseas?
-Is the student fairly
+- What kind of support system will the student need while overseas?
+Is

-independent or will the student need significant guidance and support?
+the student fairly independent or will the student need significant guidance

-standing?
-Does the program which the student is considering have a minimum
+student's academic standing?
+Does the program which the student is considering

-questions can help a student narrow the range of possible education abroad
+these basic questions can help a student narrow the range of possible

 Pre-Departure Preparation and Reentry